On CS4 Mainline.

 If youth has the ambition, motivation and interest to develop meaningful applications, why did they still lack resources?

-We launched on July 10, with our first cohort of 11 consisting 1/2 girls in Grades 2–7.
-We hope to increase the ratio of girls:boys over each cohort to encourage more women into technical fields such as Computer Science.
+We launched on July 10, with our first cohort of 11 consisting of students in Grades 2–7.

 - It’s thrilling to see the great work organizations like CS4 Mainline are doing.
 Rohit’s token of appreciation is teaching tomorrow’s youth Computer Science & expanding the use of the DTSCP curriculum across various CS initiatives aimed towards kids across U.S. and beyond.
 What’s yours?